LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaSessionFlash.md

 ## How it is different in Play

-If you have to keep data across multiple HTTP Requests, you can save them in the Session or the Flash scope.
-Data stored in the Session are available during the whole user session, and data stored in the flash scope are available to the next request only.
+If you have to keep data across multiple HTTP requests, you can save them in the Session or Flash scopes.
+Data stored in the Session are available during the whole user Session, and data stored in the Flash scope are available to the next request only.

-It’s important to understand that Session and Flash data are not stored in the server but are added to each subsequent HTTP Request, using the Cookie mechanism.
-So the data size is very limited (up to 4 KB) and you can only store String values.
+It’s important to understand that Session and Flash data are not stored by the server but are added to each subsequent HTTP request, using the cookie mechanism.
+This means that the data size is very limited (up to 4 KB) and that you can only store string values.

-Of course, cookies are signed with a secret key so the client can’t modify the cookie data (or it will be invalidated).
-The Play session is not aimed to be used as a cache.
-If you need to cache some data related to a specific session, you can use the Play built-in cache mechanism and use store a unique id in the user session to keep them related to a specific user.
+Of course, cookie values are signed with a secret key so the client can’t modify the cookie data (or it will be invalidated).

+The Play Session is not intended to be used as a cache.
+If you need to cache some data related to a specific Session, you can use the Play built-in cache mechanism and use store a unique ID in the user Session to keep them related to a specific user.

-> There is no technical timeout for the session.
-It expires when the user close its web browser.
-If you need a functional timeout for a specific application, just store a timestamp into the user session and check it along your application needs (max session duration, max inactivity duration, etc.).
+> There is no technical timeout for the Session.
+It expires when the user closes the web browser.
+If you need a functional timeout for a specific application, just store a timestamp into the user Session and use it however your application needs (e.g. for a maximum session duration, maxmimum inactivity duration, etc.).

 ## Reading a Session value